+'''

 Attributes to transfer:

+'''

 Enter the list of fields, or attributes, to be exported.
 Enter either the attribute number or attribute name as defined in the file dictionary.
-An asterisk (\) may be entered here to export all attributes including the Item-ID, from all selected items.
+An asterisk () may be entered here to export all attributes including the Item-ID, from all selected items.
 A plus-sign (+) may be entered to export all attributes except the Item-ID.

 '''

-Generate Header Record (<Y>/N):
+Generate Header Record (<Y>/N/C):

 '''

-Answer $\mathbf{x}$ if you want the first record in the PC file to be a "header record".
+Answer Y or C if you want the first record in the PC file to be a "header record".
 The header record specifies the names of the fields of each data record in the file and may be used as column or field identifiers by certain Windows applications.
+The C option uses the column heading from the dictionary as the header text.
+Otherwise the dictionary name will be used as the header text.
 If an asterisk was entered for the attribute list, the header record will contain only an asterisk.